HeardLibrary/digital-scholarship/manage/repository/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VsU5dlnSPv8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Data can be deposited for free, although there is a fee for curated deposits.
+Using the [openICPSR](https://www.openicpsr.org/) system, researchers can self-deposit raw data without going through the full ICPSR data review process.

 For more information about ICPSR, visit [this research guide](https://researchguides.library.vanderbilt.edu/icpsr).